Self-Employed Allowable Expenses

 Business Mileage

-If you use your vehicle for business purposes, you may be able to claim business mileage.
+You can claim business mileage if you use your vehicle for business purposes.
 The current mileage rates are 45p per mile for the first 10,000 miles and then 25p per mile.
+However, you can’t claim mileage to and from your standard place of work.

 To claim business mileage, you must keep records of your journeys, including the date, start and end point, and the number of miles travelled.
-You will also need to indicate what business purpose the trip was for.
+You must also indicate what business purpose the trip was for.

 Mileage claims can be a valuable way to offset a business cost, so it is worth keeping accurate records if you use your own vehicle for business travel.

-If you claim mileage, you can’t claim any other expenses for the car, including, repairs, tax, MOT and insurance.
+If you claim mileage, you can’t claim any other expenses for the car, including repairs, tax, MOT, parking fines and insurance.
 You also can’t claim mileage between home and an office or regular place of work.

 Business Premises